upspin/upspin/doc/server_setup.md

 ## Sign up for an Upspin account

-Run `upspin signup`, passing your chosen host name as its `-dir` and `-store` arguments and your chosen Upspin user name as its final argument.
+Run `upspin signup`, passing your chosen host name as its `-server` argument and your chosen Upspin user name as its final argument.
 Then follow the onscreen instructions.

 For example:

 ```
-$ upspin signup -dir=upspin.example.com -store=upspin.example.com you@gmail.com
+$ upspin signup -server=upspin.example.com you@gmail.com
 ```

 The [Signing up a new user](/doc/signup.md) document describes this process in